dotmpe/script-mpe/WorkFlow.rst

       yz or iSea is just an idea right now.. :)

-4. Also, for example each week, a report of all work hours can be generated.
+4. Reports... for example each week, a report of all work hours should be generated.

 .. _timeEdition: http://www.timeedition.com/en/
 .. _workLog: workLog.py